nathpicard/Dev-Logs/wk5.md

 ## Other Digital Projects ##
 -I think I figured ARis out?
 At least... if I put all of the conversations and pins in one city, then you can view them all for the game.
 I have one week before valentines day, so I need to make sure it's playable on an Android phone before then.
 The one thing that I won't be able to control is whether the location tracking will work- so that conversations can only be opened in certain areas.

+## In class: How are we engaging with the digital history? ##
+-What are the questions that we're wrestling with as a class?

+--> How is this class digital __*history*__?
+Where does the history come into a present day interjection into society.

+--> How does what we're doing for our personal research project connect with what we're looking at here?

+--> the desire to have a complete and finished thing.
+Is this opposite to the the idea that digital history isn't a completeable thing? : Is there a shift in what we feel the outcome should be?
+Should the outcome be to learn and try and fail, or should the outcome be that I've successfully completed a project that wasn't even ambitious in the first place.

+--> Assemblage theory: You can't separate the various interrelated artifacts and how they're all connected.

+      Assemblage theory provides a bottom-up framework for analyzing social complexity by emphasizing fluidity, exchangeability, and multiple functionalities

+---> Space collapsing: skype space, windows that collapse through space, the projection mapping is a window through time.

+---> *Digtal* as a tool, and how it is used changes based on who is using it.

+## Concluding Thoughts ##